Gregory100000/MEV-Resistant-ERC20/README.md

 ### **Description**
 Since sandwich attacks are greatly reliant on speedy execution, the 3 minute cooldown will likely discourage them altogether.
 By the time the attacker can sell, their profit may have completely disappeared.

+A built-in whitelist should be used to ensure that Uniswap etc. does not have the cooldown.
+This can be handled by calling addCooldownWhitelist by the contract owner.

 For details, see MEVResistantERC20.sol, specifically the _beforeTokenTransfer and _afterTokenTransfer functions.

 Forked from $APE.